 Tip #2: Choose a Safe Location for Your Tree

-Find a space in your home that isn’t crowded by furniture or decorative items to set up your tree.
+One way to care for your Christmas tree is to find a space in your home that isn’t crowded by furniture or decorative items to set up your tree.
 If you’ll be using string lights to decorate the tree, ensure there is an outlet nearby to plug them in, but keep the tree far enough from the outlet that there won’t be a spark or fire hazard.
 The corner of a first-floor room in your home is a great place for a tree, since it will be safe from bumps and knocks.

 Tip #3: Prepare the Base of the Tree

 When you get home from picking out your Christmas tree, prepare the base by cutting off the bottom 1/2-1” of wood with a small handsaw to aid water absorption.
 Mount the tree within 8 hours of cutting the base.
 You can purchase a tree stand or cradle from your local hardware store that provide a watering space for your tree.
 Ensure the tree is standing straight up and let it settle for a few hours before adding decorations, as it will need time to fall back into shape.